12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 Cafés El Magnifico isn’t your traditional coffee shop.
 It’s more like a coffee kiosk, where customers order their coffee and leave.

-Cafés El Magnifico is also a good place to purchase a fresh bag of beans.
-Their beans are high-quality and affordable, costing only around €6 to €10 per 250 gram bag.
+It’s also a good place to purchase a fresh bag of coffee beans, which are high-quality and pretty affordable.

-Cafés El Magnifico is within walking distance from the Picasso Museum and the Basilica de Santa Maria del Mar, so after you’ve had your fill of sightseeing, it’s worth stopping by.
+Cafés El Magnifico is also within walking distance from the Picasso Museum and the Basilica de Santa Maria del Mar, so after you’ve had your fill of sightseeing, it’s worth stopping by.

 6. Slowmov